tawhidulIKhan/bs-task-management-ap/README.md

 whether you go to live link or check it locally use this credentials:

 `username: tawhid`

 `password: 12345678`

-Or, you may sign up and use your credentials
+Or, you may sign up and use your credentials also to check this app

 ### App has backend dependency to run
 A backend rest API is used to run this app including authentication system.